-Celtics Wrap: Boston Erases 22-point Deficit To Win Game 2 Vs. Sixers
+Celtics Wrap: Boston Erases 22-Point Deficit To Win Game 2 Vs. Sixers

 Philly dominated play for much of the second quarter, holding leads of 20-plus points multiple times.
 To say the Sixers were hot from beyond the arc would be a huge understatement.

-For roughly the first six minutes of the quarter, the Sixers looked as if they were going to run Boston out of the Garden.
-Then the C’s woke up.
+For roughly the first six minutes of the quarter, the Sixers looked as if they would run Boston out of the Garden.

 Philly led 48-26 with 6:42 remaining.
 Then Boston ripped off a 25-8 run to close the lead to 56-51 at halftime.
 Seemingly everyone had their moment during the spirited run, which Brown capped with an alley-oop dunk.

-Smart led the Celtics at half with 13 points, including 3-for-3 from long distance.
+Smart led the Celtics at the half with 13 points, including 3-for-3 from long distance.

 CELTICS STAY HOT